New Forest Deer

 There is a story to tell about this lovely little chap on the right.
 As he got older he grew into a lovely New Forest pony.
 By the time autumn was in the New Forest he was looking magnificent.

 One day I luckily came home early, before it had got dark.
-I found him outside our cottage looking really unwell. he was suffering from colic as a result of eating too many green acorns - that's why the pigs are put out for Pannage.
-By immediately contacting his owner we were able to prevent him dying a long, painful death - what a stroke of stroke?
+I found him outside our cottage looking really unwell.
+He was suffering from colic as a result of eating too many green acorns - that's why the pigs are put out for Pannage.
+By immediately contacting his owner we were able to prevent him dying a long, painful death - what a stroke of luck?

 Back to Home Page